mjones129/threejsTest/README.md

 # TODO:

--Take the up and down arrow functionality from OrbitControls.js and apply it to a scroll event (onscroll or wheel?)
+-~~Take the up and down arrow functionality from OrbitControls.js and apply it to a scroll event (onscroll or wheel?)~~

+-Fade up/animate text on load (part of threejs scene, not HTML overlay)

+-Use camera.position.y value to trigger animations all along the page